Pranjalis241/movie-recommender-system/README.md

 Intern Engage is a program for engineering students across India graduating in 2024.
 It is designed to provide a platform for engineering students to accelerate their growth and foster industry-relevant skills through mentorship, coding challenges, workshops and networking opportunities.

 # Requirements
-Firstly you have to download the <a href="https://www.kaggle.com/tmdb/tmdb-movie-metadata?select=tmdb_5000_movies.csv">Data Set</a> then, you have to run the Jupyter Notebook and include those dataset, At the end of the Jupyter Notebook 3 pkl data frames will be generated named movie_dict.pkl, movies.pkl and similarity.pkl.
+Firstly you have to download the <a href="https://www.kaggle.com/tmdb/tmdb-movie-metadata?select=tmdb_5000_movies.csv">Data Set</a> then, you have to run the Jupyter Notebook and include those dataset, At the end of the Jupyter Notebook 3 pkl data frames will be generated named movie_dict.pkl, movies.pkl and similarity.pkl.<br>
 After that, you'll have to create a project in PyCharm IDE and download all the library which will required like numpy, panda, streamlit etc.
-And then you have to run stream run ```streamlit run app.py```
+<br>And then you have to run stream run ```streamlit run app.py```

 # Tech Used
  <div style="display: flex;">